Sponsor Stove Works!

 PRograms

-Our no-admission-fee policy ensures that people with limited financial resources can participate in our programming.
-This better enables us to use Contemporary Art as a bridge to learn from each other and build relationships that strengthen our communities.
+Our Public Programming allows us to use Contemporary Art as a bridge to learn from each other and build relationships that strengthen our communities.
 In the last 5 years, Stove Works has hosted over 450 programs onsite, ranging from monthly Artist presentations to courtyard events.

 Learn more about our Programs